planning PROGRAM GUIDE

 - The scheduling of courses is dependent upon the number of students requesting any given course.
 When selecting elective choices, students should consider elective subjects carefully and select alternate classes in case there is a conflict in the schedule, or in the event that we are unable to offer the course due to insufficient enrollment or funding.

-- The forecasting process for requesting classes will be directed by counselors.
-Forecasting will be conducted via a paper sheet that will be used when students' enter their selections in Synergy with their Chromebook.
-Before completing their forecasting forms, students should make sure their forecasting sheet includes the following information:
+- The course selection process for requesting classes will be directed by counselors.
+Course selection will be conducted via a paper sheet that will be used when students' enter their selections in Synergy with their Chromebook.
+Before completing their course selection forms, students should make sure their course selection sheet includes the following information:

 - All desired courses listed by title and designated course numbers

-- A minimum of seven alternate elective selections, listed in order of preference
+- A minimum of five alternate elective selections, listed in order of preference

 Schedule Changes: Prepare your schedule of courses carefully.
 The offering and staffing of courses is critically dependent on the student requests made during Spring forecasting.
 Students will be expected to accept and complete the classes they ask for.
 Schedule changes will not be made after the start of school.
 Corrections are generally only allowed in the event that a student is placed in the wrong course level.